 Wisely Apply For New Credit

 The most common use for a credit score and credit history is during the approval process for a loan or credit card.
-While your score will temporarily drop a few points after initially getting approved, taking out a loan is one of the best ways to build your credit.
+Your credit score will temporarily drop a few points after initially getting approved.
+However, taking out a loan is one of the best ways to build your credit.
 Follow these tips for the best results on your credit report.

 #4: Only Apply For Loans You Need